Calamitous/iris/README.md

 * World-readable
 * Owner-writable
 * Non-executable
-* Owned by the user account that will be storing messages for
+* Owned by the user account that it will be storing messages for

 ```bash
 %> ls -la ~/.iris.messages